 Term life insurance policies are the cheapest way to protect your family and give yourself peace of mind.
 These policies don’t have a cash value component and serve just one goal - to protect your dependents in case you pass away suddenly.

-While term life insurance can help you save money over whole life insurance, it’s not right for every situation.
+While term life insurance can help you save money over whole life insurance, it’s not the best life insurance for every situation.
 Once the term is up, you will pay much higher rates if you want to renew or get a new term life policy.

 If you have dependents that permanently rely on you for financial support, you need to evaluate all life insurance options before making a decision.